 12. It’s okay to let the house go a bit

 Another common thing many people feel guilty about is not keeping up on household chores like they normally do.
 But let’s be honest, tidying up the kitchen when you’re walking around like an exhausted zombie is awful.
 It’s okay to let things go more than you typically would.
 It will all get done in time!

 13. Use a guided journal

 If your physical sickness is making you feel bad mentally, it can help to write it out.
 Only problem is, your brain might not be in peak performance right now.
 So trying to start from a blank page can feel impossible!

 To make the process as painless as possible while still working through your feelings, you might want to try guided journals.
-My printable mental health journal and printable gratitude journal are PERFECT for this!
+My printable mental health journal and printable self care journal for busy women are PERFECT for this!
 They’ll help you get all those feelings out of your head and onto paper.

 14. Get to bed a little earlier